buzzqw/TUS/OBSS/OBSSv2-eng.md

 Rezh took care to destroy in green flames any financial document that might exist before the coming of the Patrons.
 In a gesture that might seem of extreme generosity, she erased all people' \*\*s debts.

 Among humans, the Devotees of Rezh become explorers, tomb raiders, people always looking for a treasure and one more coin.

+Rezh is patient in pursuing profit and may be indecisive only when every choice involves a loss.
+Her ambition and envy fuel the cruelty and cynicism with which she judges others, while greed prevents her from leaving even the smallest treasure unguarded.

 - **Symbol**: a pile of coins with a rat nearby
 - **Ability Score**: Intelligence